-Research and teaching activities in the Department of Food Science encompass the entire food chain from field to fork, as well as the health-promoting properties of foods and food constituents.
+Research and teaching activities in the Department of Food Science encompass the entire food system with focus on sustainability and health-promoting properties of foods and food constituents.

-The Department of Food Science possesses leading capabilities and resources, as well as active national and international networks, and is therefore able to make significant contributions to current food-related global challenges: food supply, food wastage, sustainable food production under changed climatic conditions, and increased occurrence of lifestyle-related diseases.
-Additional focus areas include food quality, differentiation of foods, and novel, convenient and healthy foods.
+The Department of Food Science has leading capabilities and resources, as well as active national and international networks, and is therefore able to make significant contributions to current food-related global challenges.
+The department has four strategic research themes: Plant, food & environment, Climate friendly foods, Circularity & food waste, and Food, health & wellbeing.

-Most of the research is carried out in collaboration with industrial or research partners, and there is a significant focus on dissemination, development, demonstration and implementation of research findings to the benefit of industry and society.
+The department holds extensive state-of-the-art research infrastructure and research outcomes underpin various educational programs, talent development and policy advice to the Danish Ministries.
+Most of the research is carried out in collaboration with industrial or research partners, and there is a significant focus on dissemination, development, demonstration and implementation of research findings for the benefit of industry and society.

 Aarhus University underwent major restructuring in 2011.
 The number of faculties was reduced from nine to four, and the number of departments from 55 to 26.
 The Faculty of Science and Technology was established, and the 4,500 members of staff were assigned to twelve new departments – among others the Department of Food Science.